Would you like to make 2019 a successful year for your projects? I’m sure you do.

 Here’s what I wish for you as you start a new year.
 Dial up your assertiveness, even if just a little.
 Speak up a little more often.
 Lean in a little more to the opportunities before you.
 Try some new things you may have checked out on.

-Andy Kaufman, PMP, is an international speaker, author, and executive coach at the Institute for Leadership Excellence & Development Inc. He is the author of Navigating the Winds of Change: Staying on Course in Business and Life and Shining the Light on the Secret.
+Andy Kaufman, PMP, is an international speaker, author, and executive coach at the Institute for Leadership Excellence & Development Inc. He is the author of and Shining the Light on the Secret.
 He is also the host of The People and Projects Podcast.

 As a project coach, I get many opportunities to ask the question,” What did you learn from most over the last few years?”
 So far no one has ever answered; “There was this great course…”